-One huge benefit of a Collaborative Divorce is the reduced need for post-judgment legal interventions.
-Since the process began as a family-focused, resolution-based process, there are usually fewer post-judgment needs to litigate, as the couple has created an air of respect and cooperation during their divorce process.
+One benefit of a Collaborative Divorce is a reduced need for post-judgment legal intervention.
+Since the process began as a family-focused, resolution-based process, there are usually fewer post-judgment needs to litigate, as the couple created an air of respect and cooperation during their divorce process.
 Of course, when matters do arise, such couples can return to their Collaborative team of professionals to address any matters that need resolving.

 Interested in learning more about Collaborative Divorce?
 Contact Alisa Peskin-Shepherd!